For more information please get in touch with ARPANSA

 ARPANSA has assessed that the impact on the health of people living in Australia from the Fukushima Dai-ichi nuclear power plant (NPP) accident is negligible.
 This is based on measurements and studies undertaken by ARPANSA since March 2011.
 In October 2012 ARPANSA published its findings in the technical report Assessment of the impact on Australia from the Fukushima Dai-ichi nuclear power plant accident.

 In December 2011 the Japanese Government announced that all reactors at the Fukushima Dai-ichi site are in cold shutdown.
-This significantly reduces the likelihood of uncontrolled release of radiological materials to the environment.
+This significantly reduces the likelihood of uncontrolled release of radiological materials to the atmosphere.
+In June 2013, the operator of the Fukushima Dai-ichi site announced that water contaminated with radioactive material has continued to leak into the Pacific Ocean since the accident.

 The radiation levels in most parts of Japan, including Tokyo, are within the normal range of background radiation.
 More detailed travel advice for Japan, including the location of any restricted areas, can be found on the smartraveller website.